Yvonne Baseden: Background and early life

 She was born in Rue Violet, Paris.
 Baseden's father was a World War I pilot in the Royal Flying Corps.
 He crash-landed in France at the home of the Comte de Vibraye, where he was invited by the Comtesse to have dinner.
 Whilst at the dinner, he met and fell in love with the daughter of the Comte and Comtesse.
 The couple went on to marry and lived in France following the end of the War.

-The family traveled and lived around Europe, so as a result Baseden was educated at schools in England, France, Poland, Italy, and Spain in addition to being bilingual (English and French), she also spoke a basic level of many other languages.
+The family travelled and lived around Europe, so as a result Baseden was educated at schools in England, France, Poland, Italy, and Spain in addition to being bilingual (English and French), she also spoke a basic level of many other languages.
 In 1937, the family moved to London, where they settled in Tottenham.
 Baseden was uninterested in school and left school aged 16 to work apple picking in Bedfordshire.
 In 1939, before the outbreak of war, she moved to Southampton, where she worked as a bilingual shorthand typist in an engineering firm.